mcandre/tug/README.md

 See the [example](example/) project, which can be built with plain `docker`, or with `docker buildx`, or with `tug`.

-For an advanced illustration, see how the [snek](https://github.com/mcandre/snek) project builds its Docker images.
+Apply the `tug -debug`... option to see more commands.
+Follow the basic, low level [buildx documentation](https://docs.docker.com/buildx/working-with-buildx/).
+For a more advanced illustration, see how the [snek](https://github.com/mcandre/snek) project builds its Docker images.

 ## Unsupported platform?